 — you can edit threads and conversation stages.

-We researched our rivals and user requests, and we decided we would build a chatbot that collects leads.
+We researched our rivals and user requests, learned more about chatbot best practices, and then decided we would build a chatbot that collects leads.

 After a discussion of the research outcomes, each team member sketched their option of a prototype.

 Prototyping stage two: each team member designs their MVP

 At this stage, we considered the logic under the hood of a chatbot.
 We decided to prototype on paper to create and show them faster.
 Besides, this stage was offline as the team didn’t go remote at that moment.

 We ended up with a bunch of tree-like chatbots with various visualizations.
 All prototypes looked alike except for one thing: CEO Dimitrii drew a mind map system that was too complex for an MVP (minimum viable product), that’s why we settled upon the tree-like structure.

 Prototyping stage three: finishing the prototype and assigning it to developers